KihaJeong1994/jakarta-persistence-3.0-template/README.md

     - inverse side : `One`. mappedBy
     - *cascade=REMOVE* should not be applied
   - many-to-many
+    - there is a join table that is named A_B(owner name first)
     - *cascade=REMOVE* should not be applied
 - Unidirectional : has only an owning side
+  - one-to-one
+  - one-to-many
+    - there is a join table that is named A_B(owner name first)
+  - many-to-one
+  - many-to-many
+    - there is a join table that is named A_B(owner name first)
 - `cascade` : propagate the cascadable operation to the associated entity
   - persist
   - merge